Do a smart move, prepare these USMLE Questions and Answers.

-Where can I find USMLE exam study help?
+Where can I find free USMLE exam questions?

 Capillary loops located in the medulla are also known as _.